ddxfish/bashGPT/README.md

 4. Move the bash script to a directory in your PATH: sudo mv bashgpt.sh /usr/local/bin/bashgpt

+5. Add your GPT-4 API key to the python script (or just use local) nano main.py

 ## Usage

 ### Command Line Arguments